hurwitzlab/biosys-analytics/lectures/01-intro/intro.md

 Checking connectivity... done.
 ```

-To stay together, you will add the class Github repo as an "upstream":
+To stay together, you will add the class Github repo as an "upstream" repo:

 ````
 git remote add upstream https://github.com/hurwitzlab/biosys-analytics.git
 ````

-When you need to get new content, do this:
+When you need to get new content, "pull" from the upstream repo's "master" branch:

 ````
 git pull upstream master